melissawm/jax/docs/notebooks/thinking_in_jax.md

 ```

 However, as functions become more complicated, this kind of manual batching becomes more difficult and error-prone.
-The {func}`~jax.vmap` transformation is designed to automatically transform a function into a batch-aware version:
+The `jax.vmap` transformation is designed to automatically transform a function into a batch-aware version:

 ```{code-cell} ipython3
 from jax import vmap